 - Time-Saving Tips for Teachers – Discover fun and simple activities highlighting iPad built-in features and apps.
 Designed for teachers, these tips can help save time on many tasks teachers do daily.

 Go to Apple service and repair to find out what to do if your device does not turn on, develops a fault or is accidentally broken.

 If you need further assistance, contact us.

 User guidance for iPads

-Apple provide easy-to-follow instructions in the box for users.
-What users can do on their iPads depends on how you have set them up in Apple School Manager.
+Apple provides easy-to-follow instructions in the box for users.
+What users can do on their iPads depends on how they’re set up in Apple School Manager.

 See general user guidance on how to turn on and set up iPads.